cynwong/MBC/assignment1/README.md

 ##Description

-Portfolio project is created according to guidelines/instruction given.
-This project requires us to create a Portfolio website with three web pages:
+Portfolio project is created as per guidelines/instruction given for assignment 1.
+We are tasked to create a Portfolio website with three web pages:

     * About
-    * Contact
+    * Contact page with contact form
-    * Gallery/Portfolio
+    * Portfolio gallery